Szymon-Czuszek/Python-Riddles/README.md

 **⭐ Reasons for Effectiveness:**
 - **⚡ Efficiency:** The function splits the input string into a list of words and then reverses the order using reversed(), resulting in a time complexity of O(n), where 'n' is the length of the string.
-- **Space Efficiency:** The function uses a constant amount of additional space, as it only requires storage for the split words and the reversed order.
+- **💾 Space Efficiency:** The function uses a constant amount of additional space, as it only requires storage for the split words and the reversed order.
 - **Readability and Simplicity:** The code is structured for readability and simplicity.
 It uses clear variable names and concise methods to achieve the desired result.

 **Example:**